EVERYONE TELLS

 — If NO – do I know what’s wrong with the ‘picture’ the other person presented?

-• In either case – I need to figure out what I want to say – sticking to the point & speaking from my Adult
+• In either case – I can figure out what to say – from my Adult & sticking to the point

 9. If it’s an inappropriate relationship – for me – what price am I paying for staying?

-• Emotions & functions: depression, anxiety, S-H, obsessing, loss of sleep, isolating, trouble concentrating, over-reacting, ever-sensitive….
+• Emotions & functions: anxiety, depression, isolating, loss of sleep, obsessing, S-H, trouble concentrating, over-reacting, over-sensitive….

 10.What dysfunctional behavior gets triggered in me from being with them?